• Skip to primary navigation

 • Stir in the white wine and simmer until the wine has reduced by about half, about 5 minutes.
 Use the wine to deglaze the pan if necessary by scraping the bits of food off the bottom.

-• Add the stock.
+• Add the stock, mix well.
 Bring the stock to a high simmer and continue for about 5 minutes.

 Smother the pork chops

-• Add the pork chops back to the pot.
+• Add the pork chops along with the accumulated juices back to the Dutch oven.
 Stir and move them around so that they are all covered with the gravy.

 • Lower the heat to a low simmer, cover the Dutch oven and simmer for 1 hour.
 Stir the pot thoroughly every 15 minutes or so.

-• After 1 hour, continue to simmer with the pot partially covered for another 30 minutes, stirring occasionally.
+• After 1 hour, continue to simmer with the pot partially covered for another 30 minutes to an hour or until the pork chops are very tender.
+Stir occasionally.

 • Check the pork chops for tenderness and continue to simmer until very tender.
 Taste the gravy for seasoning and add more if needed.
 Add more reserved stock if the gravy is too thick.
 Place the lid on completely or partially depending upon how thick you want the gravy.

-• Once the chops are tender and falling apart, serve immediately over rice.
+• Once the chops are tender and falling apart, let the pork chops rest for up to 10 minutes, then serve immediately over rice.

 Recipe Notes